Low Water Pressure in the RV Shower?

 See Also: Best Propane RV Tankless Water Heater Reviews

-You can easily control the water flow by adjusting it on the shower head, and it won’t close shut to 100%, for a reason.
+You can easily control the water flow rate by adjusting it on the shower head, and it won’t close shut to 100%, for a reason.

 It’s designed that way to stop the water coming from your hot and cold pipes to mix, which often creates a cold and unpleasant experience when the water is turned back on.